Syedaaneesa/flarevet/README.md

 ## 🚀 Project Overview

-This project highlights my complete WordPress development process — starting from design planning to full deployment.
-It focuses on delivering fast performance, a modern and polished UI, and smooth content management using Elementor along with custom WordPress features.
+This project showcases my end-to-end WordPress development process — from initial design planning to full deployment.
+It emphasizes high-speed performance, a modern and refined user interface, and effortless content management through Elementor and custom WordPress functionality.

 ---